-Course Title: Grade 11 World History to the Sixteenth Century
+CHW3M - Grade 11 World History to the Fifteenth Century

-Course Description for CHW3M Grade 11 Canadian and World Studies Online Course
+Course Description For CHW3M Grade 11 World History to the Fifteenth Century Online Course

-Summary of Units and Timelines for Grade 11 Canadian and World Studies CHW3M
+Summary Of Units And Timelines For Grade 11 World History to the Fifteenth Century CHW3M

 Below is the suggested sequence of course unit delivery as well as the recommended number of hours to complete the respective unit.
 Please note that 18 hours represents the average amount of time to complete a unit.
 For complete details of targeted expectations within each unit and activity, please see each Unit Overview found in the CHW3M course profile.